Be Well and Stay Connected: Resources and Support

 NEW: the Zoom Wellness Series provides information, guided practice, tools, and tips to maintain wellness.
-Sessions are led by faculty in the Department of Psychiatry and Behavioral Neuroscience and special guests each Monday, Wednesday and Friday at 12pm through the month of December.
+Sessions are led by faculty in the Department of Psychiatry and Behavioral Neuroscience and special guests each Monday, Wednesday and Friday.

 Support your Mental Health

 - Around-the-clock support to help manage stress and anxiety is provided by Perspectives, our employee assistnce program.
 Call 800-456-6327, visit Perspectives Online, or connect via the Spark App (username: UNI500 / password: perspectives).

 - The Chicago Psychoanalytic Institute is offering up to 8 free therapy sessions for frontline workers.
 Call (312) 897-1405 or email firstname.lastname@example.org for an initial assessment and to be connected to a therapist.

 - Woebot, Sanvello, and MoodGYM are apps that provides tools from Cognitive Behavioral Therapy.

 - Happify is a free app with activities and games that can help lower stress.
 It also has tools and programs to improve well-being.